Larry Flynt, porn publisher and free speech activist, dies at 78

-Flynt had been in frail health and died of heart failure at his Hollywood Hills home, said his nephew, Jimmy Flynt Jr.
+Flynt had been in frail health and a family statement says he died "from the recent onset of a sudden illness."

+The family said Flynt died in his sleep at Cedars-Sinai Medical Center in Los Angeles, with his wife Liz and daughter Theresa by his side.

-From his beginnings as an Ohio strip club owner to his reign as founder of one of the most explicit adult-oriented magazines, Flynt constantly challenged the establishment and became a target for the religious right and feminist groups.
+From his beginnings as an Ohio strip club owner to his reign as founder of one of the most explicit adult-oriented magazines, Larry Claxton Flynt Jr. constantly challenged the establishment and became a target for the religious right and feminist groups.

 Flynt scored a surprising U.S. Supreme Court victory over the Rev. Jerry Falwell, who had sued him for libel after a 1983 Hustler alcohol ad suggested Falwell had lost his virginity to his mother in an outhouse.

 Flynt's company produced not only Hustler but other niche publications.
-He owned a video production company, various websites, a Los Angeles-area casino, and 10 Hustler boutiques.
+He owned a video production company, various websites, two Los Angeles-area casinos and a chain of Hustler boutiques.
 He also licensed the Hustler name to independently owned strip clubs.

 His publishing and financial successes were offset in equal measure by controversies and tragedies.